michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 	7. How are you evaluating your contribution?
 What performance metrics are you going to use?
 	8. What kinds of ethical issues may be raised by your model or data?
 It is recommended to start on the literature review early on, since existing work will inform your specific direction (somebody may have already tried your idea!).
 The instructor and TA will provide feedback on this proposal and a meeting in office hours if needed.
 There is no required length or format for this report, but you could use the ACL format that the final report will be formatted in.
-4. **Project proposal presentation**.
+4. **Project proposal presentation**. *In class 10-18*.
 Groups will make a brief presentation to the class outlining their proposed project, with Q&A and opportunities for feedback from other students.
 This presentation should also mention any changes planned based on proposal feedback from the instructor and TA.
-5. **Basic working system**.
+5. **Basic working system**. *Due 11-16*.
 A brief (1-2 page) progress report of a basic working system.
 Not everything needs to be done or fully functional, but there needs to be some sort of basic functionality.
 This report should be in the ACL format that the final report will be in.
-6. **Final presentation**.
+6. **Final presentation**. *In class week of 12-11*.
 Groups will present their finished work to the group, with Q&A and feedback opportunities from students.
-7. **Final report and code**.
+7. **Final report and code**. *Due 12-14*.
 At the end of the course, groups will provide a written report of their project.
 This report will be in the ACL format found [here](https://github.com/acl-org/acl-style-files) (Overleaf template [here](https://www.overleaf.com/project/5f64f1fb97c4c50001b60549)).
-Ideally this would be of a quality and structure that could be submitted to an NLP workshop or conference.
+Outstanding reports would be of a quality and structure that could be submitted to an NLP workshop or conference.

 ## Types of contributions
 Your goal is to make a contribution, even a small one, to NLP research or practice.
 You can select from the following types of contributions, combine multiple of them, or define a different type of contribution with instructor approval.
 Example project ideas and projects are provided (with a significant bias toward computational social science and hate speech, the instructor's research area).
 Groups are also encouraged to come up with their own ideas!
 Projects can be related to students' research, but should not be projects for other classes.